Download: How to be a better manager

 3. Set and manage goals for your team

 A lack of purpose or unattainable goals can kill the motivation, engagement and productivity of your people.
 However, using goal-setting processes like Objectives and Key Results (OKRs) or SMART goals will keep your people in the know.
 They see how their work is impacting the organisation and those around them.
-Goals also help shine a light on exactly what is expected.
+Goals shine a light on what's expected.
 As well as the parameters for success and the priority of all tasks.

 3 things to help you set and manage goals for your team